 SAP replaced the Netweaver Alert Framework which was included until Netweaver release 7.30 with a newer mechanism called Component-Based Message Alerting (CBMA).

 To understand the CBMA, let’s first look at what the main features of an alert framework should be.

-SAP Component Based Message Alerting (CBMA) framework consists of three main components to facilitates the three features above.
+SAP Component Based Message Alerting (CBMA) framework consists of three main components to facilitate the three features above.

 Central Configuration for Alerts:

-Users or IT team can configure Alert Rules and consumers as per their requirement either using Integration Directory (ID) or Netweaver Administrator.
+Users or IT teams can configure Alert Rules and consumers as per their requirements either using Integration Directory (ID) or Netweaver Administrator.

 Local Alert Engines are included in each runtime environment of Integration Engine (IE) and Advance Adapter Engine (AAE) of SAP PI/PO.
 Alert engine reads the alert event store (PI/PO message error information) and generates alerts if a matching Alert Rule is found for the generated error type.
 Then it updates the consumer Alert Store defined in the Alert Rule.